-Figure 02 - Magnetite Range Project - showing neighbouring Extension Hill Project
+Figure 02 - Magnetite Range Project - showing main access tracks, tenement outline on Topography

 The main banded iron formation ("BIF") ridges form low topographic highs (up to 30m in the south) or otherwise are buried beneath thin cover.
 Magnetite mineralization is contained within northwest and west northwest striking BIF units extending for over 14km of strike.
-The majority of the project area is characterised by two adjacent BIF units with an additional thinner unit occurring at the Hematite Hill prospect area in the south.
+The majority of the project area is within E59/875 and is characterised by two adjacent BIF units with an additional thinner unit occurring at the Hematite Hill prospect area in the south.
 The BIF package in the Hematite Hill area is up to 400m true thickness.
 The BIF units are sub vertical to steeply dipping east between Hematite Hill and Retaliation; this can shallow to an approximately 50° dipping northeast at Julia.
 Drilling completed indicates that the BIF units remain open at depth.

 A total of 21,844m (12,218m of diamond drilling and 9,626m of Reverse Circulation ("RC")) resource drilling was completed between 2008 and 2010 and used to estimate a revised total JORC resource of 434.5 Mt at 31.4% Fe at 15% weight recovery cut off, as announced to the ASX on 28 November 2012.
 The Mineral Resource estimate is detailed in Summary Resources Statements section at end of report.
-The Company continues to progress further studies of the Magnetite Range project in the form of internal reviews targeting land access and acquisition, infrastructure, logistics studies and corporate options for project development.
+The Company continues to progress further studies of the Magnetite Range project in the form of internal reviews, targeting, land access and acquisition, infrastructure, logistics studies and corporate options for project development.
+An external gap analysis technical review was completed during May 2017 by an independent engineering company.
+Preliminary data supports the commencement of a pre-feasibility study to be undertaken; additional test work plans have been designed.
+Soils sampling and RC Drilling have also been proposed and are currently in the application process.